Exactlywb/binaryTrAMAGOCHI/README.md

 As we can see our optimization gives us the boost of 11%!

-Finally, the program after processing with binary translator is **5300 times faster** than after processing with CPU emulator.
+After processing with binary translator the program is **5300 times faster** than after processing with CPU emulator.

 <p align = "center">
     <img src = "READMEimg/meme.jpg" width = "400px">